zitadel/zitadel/docs/docs/guides/integrate/login/saml.md

 - **Initial Authentication Request**: A user attempts to access a service (SP1) that is protected by an IdP (IdP1).
 - **Redirection to IdP1**: The user is redirected to IdP1 for authentication.
 If IdP1 trusts another IdP (IdP2) for authentication, it will redirect the user to IdP2.
 - **Authentication at IdP2**: The user authenticates with IdP2, which generates a SAML assertion containing the user's identity and attributes.
-- **Assertion Transfer**: IdP2 sends the SAML assertion back to IdP1.
-IdP1 processes this assertion and may add additional attributes or modify the assertion based on its own policies.
+- **Assertion Processing**: ZITADEL (IdP1) processes the SAML assertion from IdP2.
+ZITADEL then creates an independent SAML assertion based on the information received and its own policies.
+- **Response to SP1**: ZITADEL (IdP1) sends this newly created SAML assertion to SP1, completing the authentication process.
 - **Access Granted to SP1**:IdP1 then sends a final SAML assertion to SP1, which grants the user access to the requested service.

 See [Let Users Login with Preferred Identity Provider](https://zitadel.com/docs/guides/integrate/identity-providers/introduction) for more information.